tydpan/PerceptionTutorials/01_git/README.md

  1. commit and leave a message "learning git"
  1. push
  1. use `git status` to check the status
- 1. submit a pull request (PR) in your repo on GitHub
+ 1. submit a pull request (PR) from your branch to my main brach on GitHub

  ### Tips:
   - always pull first before making changes to avoid undesired conflicts
+  - You may not need to fork if you are added as a collborator of a repo